c42f/tinyformat/README.rst

 Bugs
 ----

-Here's some known bugs which are probably cumbersome to fix - possibly cumbersome enough to compromise the goal of minimalism.
-They're likely to remain until someone actually needs the corresponding feature.
+Here's a list of known bugs which are probably cumbersome to fix:

-* Negative signs are not extended correctly when padding integer fields with zeros.
 * Field padding is unlikely to work correctly with complicated user defined types.